kanishk-2/Personal-Fitness-Tracker/README.md

 # Personal Fitness Tracker

 ## Overview
-The **Personal Fitness Tracker** is a machine learning-based web application designed to help users analyze and predict fitness-related metrics, such as calorie burn based on exercise details.
-The application uses **Streamlit** for an interactive interface and **scikit-learn** for model training and predictions.
+The Personal Fitness Tracker is a machine learning-based web application that helps users analyze fitness data and predict health metrics, such as calorie expenditure based on exercise details.
+It utilizes datasets like calories.csv and exercise.csv to train models using Linear Regression and Random Forest Regressor for accurate predictions.
+The project is built with Streamlit for an interactive interface and scikit-learn for machine learning, while Matplotlib, Seaborn, and Plotly enhance data visualization.
+The Jupyter Notebook (fitness_tracker.ipynb) enables interactive data analysis, and fitness_tracker.py handles preprocessing, model training, and evaluation.
+Designed to assist users in tracking and improving their fitness, this tool leverages machine learning for insightful health predictions.

 ## Features
 - 📊 **Data Visualization**: Uses `Matplotlib`, `Seaborn`, and `Plotly` to provide visual insights.